OctoPrint’s versioning strategy

 documented interfaces (REST API, plugin interfaces, …).
 Example:

-OctoPrint’s version numbers are automatically generated using a customized version of
+OctoPrint’s version numbers are automatically generated using a custom versioning tool and depend on

 .dirty in the local version identifier.